 - Teriyaki Beef Tender Bites

 - Original Beef Tender Bites

 - Original Beef Prime Rib Tender Cuts

 Cross-Contact: Jack Link’s gluten-free jerky products have their ingredients reviewed, follow special production policies and have safeguards in place to prevent gluten cross-contact.
+Regarding additional allergens, their website says, “We recognize the nine major allergens – eggs, fish, crustacean/shellfish, milk, peanuts, soy, tree nuts, wheat, and sesame – and they will be listed in the ingredient statement found on the package label.”
 (Source: Jack Link’s)

 - All-Natural Chicken Jerky – Buffalo Wing

 - All-Natural Beef Biltong Jerky – Peri Peri

 - All-Natural Beef Biltong Jerky – Mesquite BBQ